 Looking ahead, Fiona sees districts and countries transformed as the CAMA network, a powerful movement of educated young women committed to giving back to their families, and their communities, continues to grow.
 Beyond communities and into the national space, she is proud to see that CAMA members are taking on leadership positions in politics and public services.
 Across Africa, young women changemakers are using their education to drive advocacy, infrastructure, girl's’ education, job opportunities, skills training, philanthropy, and so much more in their communities.

 Each CAMA member, on average, supports two more girls to go to school, multiplying the impact of donor funds.
 At the end of 2014, Camfed and CAMA set themselves the ambitious goal of supporting one million adolescent girls to go to secondary school within just five years.
-After two years, at the end of 2016, they passed the halfway mark.
+At the end of 2017, they reached the 2/3 mark at 744,142.

 “Can you imagine?
 One million girls who are educated.
 One million girls who are advocates for education.
 One million girls who are leading in their communities.
 Can you imagine this force unleashed into our communities?
 It is something remarkable”